 It is possible that a corporation could try to invoke accountant-client privilege in order to limit a shareholder’s access to sensitive financial records.
 It is a complicated issue.
 If you have any questions or concerns about accountant-client privilege and shareholder inspection rights, an experienced Florida shareholder dispute lawyer can help.

 Contact Our South Florida Shareholder Dispute Attorneys for Immediate Help

 At Pike & Lustig, LLP, our Florida shareholder lawyers are reliable, effective advocates for clients.
 If you have questions about a shareholder’s ability to inspect corporate financial records/statements, we are available to help.
 Call us today to set up your confidential, no obligation initial appointment.
-From our office locations in West Palm Beach and Miami, we handle shareholder dispute cases throughout Southeastern Florida, including in Fort Lauderdale, Miami Beach, and Coral Gables.
+From our office locations in West Palm Beach, Wellington and Miami, we handle shareholder dispute cases throughout Southeastern Florida, including in Fort Lauderdale, Miami Beach, and Coral Gables.